 Table of Contents

-Black pepper corn comes from the Piper nigrum plant, which is native to South India.
-The berries of this plant are harvested when they are still green and then dried, turning them dark and wrinkled—hence the name "black pepper."
-Unlike white pepper, which is made by removing the outer layer, black pepper retains its outer skin, giving it a more pungent and complex flavor.
+Black pepper comes from the dried berries (peppercorns) of the Piper nigrum plant, native to South India.
+These unripe green berries are harvested and dried, turning dark and wrinkled—creating the familiar black peppercorn.
+Unlike white pepper, which is made by removing the outer layer, black peppercorns retain their skin, delivering a more pungent and complex flavor profile.

-Here's a quick comparison of black pepper corn with other pepper types:
+Here's a quick comparison of black peppercorns with other pepper types:

 Pepper Type | Color | Taste | Use |